davoe2000/alx-low_level_programming/0x0C-more_malloc_free/README.md

 3. Write a function that creates an array of integers.

 4. Write a function that reallocates a memory block using malloc and free

+5. Write a program that multiplies two positive numbers.